Skip to main content

 The Stellar network and XLM are optimized for the remittance use case: sending money to underbanked populations in emerging markets (Africa, Southeast Asia, Latin America) where correspondent banking is expensive, slow, and unreliable.
 SEP-31 anchors — licensed financial entities that bridge fiat to Stellar — enable corridor-specific compliance while using the Stellar network for settlement.

 The Stellar Development Foundation has formal partnerships with MoneyGram, Flutterwave, and TEMPO (EU-licensed), providing live last-mile distribution for XLM/USDC remittance flows.
-The SDF is also an ISO 20022 member and has mapped Stellar transaction types to ISO 20022 data fields.
+Stellar is frequently cited as having ISO 20022 standards-body involvement, but primary sources do not confirm membership; what is verifiable is that the network maps transaction types to ISO 20022 data fields via its SEP frameworks (SEP-31, SEP-9).

 XLM's ISO 20022 module is remittance — specifically the $700B+ global remittance market where fees average 6% globally (World Bank benchmark), and where ISO 20022 structured data is now required by FATF Travel Rule compliance.